 '''

-partially overlapping lvalue assignment (u with offsets {32}, size <96> bits; u with offsets {0}, size <96> bits). assert p == q || \separated(p, q);
+partially overlapping lvalue assignment. assert p == q || \separated(p, q);

 '''

 By choice, the value analysis does not emit alarms for overlapping assignments of size less than int, for which reading and writing are deemed atomic operations.
 Finding the exact cut-off point for these warnings would require choosing a specific compiler and looking at the assembly it generates for a large number of C constructs.
-This kind of fine-tuning of the analyzer for a specific target platform and compiler can be provided as a paying service.
+Contact us if you need such fine-tuning of the analyzer for a specific target platform and compiler.